 - Don’t attempt to pass a snow plow vehicle while they are plowing.

 - NEVER attempt to pass a snow plow on the right.

-- Plow drivers have limited visibility and they cannot see directly behind their trucks
+- Plow drivers have limited visibility and cannot see directly behind the truck.

 - Make sure your windshield is clear of ice and snow before you start out.
-“Peephole driving” is unsafe for you and other drivers on the road
+“Peephole driving” is unsafe for you and other drivers.

 - Snowplow drivers need all the help they can get when it comes to maneuvering large trucks through traffic and along the roadways for the benefit of all of us.
 Please do your part and “Don't Crowd the Plow!”

 For Property Owners

 - Plowing snow from private property onto the a public street is illegal.
 This includes shoveling snow from a crosswalk ramp or sidewalk into the street.